Crimes Against Children Awards

 • The CACC will not provide for any incidental expenses, or any expenses incurred by guests accompanying the award recipient

 Established in memory of DCAC Co-Founder Lt.
 Bill Walsh (Ret.)
-(1952–2025), these awards honor professionals who embody exceptional dedication to child abuse prevention, investigation, prosecution, and healing.
+(1952–2025) and Leigh Ann Lozano, these awards honor professionals who embody exceptional dedication to child abuse prevention, investigation, prosecution, and healing.
+Nominations that represent a diversity of disciplines, backgrounds, communities, and perspectives are encouraged.

 During his 26-year tenure with the Dallas Police Department, Lt.
 Walsh commanded the Crimes Against Children Unit.
 In 1989, he launched the annual Crimes Against Children Conference—now the largest event of its kind—and co-founded the Dallas Children’s Advocacy Center, one of the nation’s largest CAC programs.